 Section 11 Self Assessment Audit

-Findings from this audit have been presented to the KSCP at the Partnership meeting on the 13 June 2018.
+Findings from the 2017/18 audit were presented to the KSCP at the Partnership meeting on the 13 June 2018.

-The Section 11 Audit is a live document ready your agencies amendments and updates.
+The Section 11 Audit 2019/20 is a live and ready your agencies amendments and updates.

 What is the Section 11 Audit?